AssetFetch/spec/spec.md

 ### Datablock
 > A piece of metadata of a certain type and structure that can be attached to most other datastructures defined by AssetFetch.

-Datablocks are extremely flexible and sometimes reusable pieces of metadata that enable the communication of specific attributes, relationships, or even higher-level information like how to properly interact with a provider.
+Datablocks are extremely flexible and sometimes reusable pieces of metadata that enable the communication of specific attributes, instructions how to parse other data elsewhere, relationships, or how to properly interact with a provider's API in the first place.

-- Which axis in an OBJ file should be used as the up-axis in contained in a datablock (See [`obj`](#component-obj)).
-- The fact that a specific image belongs to a specific material and should be treated as a roughness map is contained in a datablock (See [the material section](#materials)).
-- The fact that a specific EXR file should be treated as an HDRI environment map with equirectangular projection is contained in a datablock (See [the environments section](#environments)).
-- The fact that a provider wants the client to send an HTTP header containing an access token is contained in a datablock (See [Authentication Using Headers](#authentication-using-headers)).
-- The URL to a thumbnail image for an asset is communicated using a datablock (See [`preview_image_thumbnail`](#asset-preview_image_thumbnail))

 ### Variable Query
 > An HTTP(S) request defined by its URI, method and a payload _that has been (partly) configured by the user_ which is sent by the client to the provider in order to receive data in response.